Estimation and exclusion restrictions in clustered linear models: Introduction

-To bridge the gap between strict exogeneity and unrestricted dependence, we adopt an intermediate assumption: the error term is uncorrelated with a subset of regressors from the same cluster.
-The form of this exclusion restriction depends on the application and institutional context.
-In panel data, it is common to assume errors are mean-zero conditional on current and past—but not future—regressors, allowing for feedback from shocks to future policies.
-In spatial settings, localized spillovers justify similar structures—for example, spatial leakage in deforestation \citep{jayachandran2017cash}, spillovers in policing \citep{blattman2021place}, or a fiscal intervention experiment in rural Kenya \citep{egger2022general}.
-In networks, treatment effects may propagate through social ties \citep{paluck2016changing}.
-These partial exogeneity assumptions better reflect the complex dependence seen in many empirical settings. \looseness=-1
+To bridge strict exogeneity and unrestricted dependence, we assume the error term is uncorrelated with a subset of within-cluster regressors; the subset is application-specific.
+In panel data, it is common to assume errors are mean-zero conditional on current and past (but not future) regressors, allowing feedback from shocks to future policies.
+In spatial contexts, localized spillovers motivate analogous restrictions: regressors corresponding to sufficiently distant units within a cluster may plausibly be uncorrelated with a given error term, even if nearby regressors are not.
+Examples include spatial leakage in deforestation \citep{jayachandran2017cash}, spillovers in policing \citep{blattman2021place}, and fiscal intervention experiments in rural Kenya \citep{egger2022general}.
+In network settings, treatment effects may propagate along social ties, so regressors associated with nodes that are unconnected—or sufficiently distant in the network—may be uncorrelated with a given error term \citep{paluck2016changing}.
+These partial exogeneity assumptions more accurately reflect the dependence structures present in many empirical applications.\looseness=-1

-When we assume only a subset of exclusion restrictions, it becomes inappropriate to treat regressors as fixed or condition on them.
-Their stochastic variation may correlate with the errors, invalidating standard estimation approaches.
-As a result, even estimators like OLS must be interpreted as ratios of stochastic quadratic forms, introducing several challenges. \looseness=-1
+When only a subset of exclusion restrictions holds, it becomes inappropriate to treat regressors as fixed or to condition on them.
+Their stochastic variation may correlate with the errors, undermining standard arguments that rely on conditioning on regressors.
+As a result, even estimators like OLS must be interpreted as ratios of stochastic quadratic forms, which introduces several challenges. \looseness=-1

 The most well-known is \emph{Nickell bias} \citep{nickell1981biases}, which occurs when the expected value of the OLS error numerator is nonzero, leading to asymptotic bias.
-While prominent in dynamic panels with fixed effects and lagged outcomes, this bias arises more broadly under clustered dependence.
-A second challenge is inference: standard variance estimators often fail to account for the cross-cluster dependence of quadratic forms.
-Finally, the denominator may remain random asymptotically, unlike in classical settings, giving rise to \emph{weak identification} and complicating inference further. \looseness=-1
+While prominent in dynamic panels with fixed effects and lagged outcomes, analogous bias arises more broadly under clustered dependence.
+A second challenge is inference: standard variance estimators often fail to account for dependence among cross-cluster terms in the quadratic form.
+Finally, the denominator may remain asymptotically random, unlike in classical settings, leading to \emph{weak identification} and further complicating inference. \looseness=-1